 - It can be used when breast-feeding.

-- It can used by some women who cannot take pills that contain oestrogen.
+- It can usually be used by women who cannot take pills that contain oestrogen.

-- It may help to protect against pelvic infection as the mucous plug in the cervix may help to prevent bacteria from travelling into the uterus.
+- It may help to protect against pelvic infection, as it makes the mucous plug in the neck of the womb (cervix) thicken.
+This may help to prevent bacteria from travelling into the uterus.

 What are the disadvantages of using a contraceptive implant?

-If you do develop irregular bleeding after having the implant inserted then you should inform your doctor.
+- If you do develop irregular bleeding or bleeding after having sex (intercourse) after having the implant inserted then you should inform your doctor.
 Irregular bleeding can occasionally be due to another reason - for example, an infection, which may need to be treated.

 Who cannot have a contraceptive implant?